Pastoral Care

 Knitting Group

 A dedicated group of knitters at Saint Mark’s for many years - this ministry has provided over 500 prayer shawls for parishioners.
 The group gathers twice a month for fellowship, prayer, and, of course, knitting.
 New knitters are welcome, regardless of skill level.
 We meet on the first and third Tuesday of the month from 10:30 to 12:00 in the library.
-Please contact Knitting Coordinator.
+Please visit the website page for further details.

 Eucharistic Visiting